WLH-15/redux/README.md

 export default connect(mapStateToProps, {loginUser})(App);
 ```

-Now when we want to dispatch a specifc action to the redux store we will invoke that action builder function.
+Now when we want to dispatch a specifc action to the redux store we will invoke that action creator function.

 ```js
 this.props.loginUser({id: 1, name: 'tayte'});